 What kinds of consulting/coaching projects will be undertaken?

 Projects will be short-term, limited to 20 hours of consultation.
-The timeline will be agreed upon between the nonprofit and consultant; TeamUp is not setting any expectations for how quickly or slowly the work should be done.
-The types of projects we anticipate will include, but not be limited to the following:
+The timeline will be agreed upon between the nonprofit and consultant; TeamUp projects should generally be completed within a six-month period.
+While there are stated priority areas for funding, the types of projects could include, but not be limited to the following:

-3. Assessment and Action Steps—Consultant does an assessment to evaluate development plan and materials, marketing plan materials/website, DEI-related policies, procedures, and practices, etc. Consultant provides feedback and recommendations for the organization to consider/implement.
+3. Assessment and Action Steps—Consultant does an assessment to evaluate development plan and materials, marketing plan materials/website, DEI-related policies, procedures, and practices, etc. The consultant provides feedback and recommendations for the organization to consider/implement.

 6. Transformational Projects—Consultant engages with leaders desiring capacity building to help their organizations advance to the next phase of growth; providing counsel to organizations interested in organizational restructuring; and guiding organizations in need of a vision/mission.